 In a practical world, changes in the back end will usually require changes on the front end too, and vice versa.
 The same goes for SEO and content, both these pairs go hand in hand.
 So, in the best-case scenario, you could on your own, do one of the two tasks, doing both is almost impossible.

 a.
 Front end & Back end

-If you plan to take on both of them, you need the expertise of a good full stack developer.
+If you plan to take on both of them, and not looking to hire professional UI/UX designers, you need the expertise of a good full stack developer.
 If you aren’t one, it would be certainly difficult in case you are planning on revamping a major, or rather an important portion of your website.

 You could, of course, do it all on your own.
 If you plan to take on the coding and designing both in your hand, the cost would be about 20%-50% of the initial total time spent while building the project.